-Power BI workspaces are not like old days, that we had Edit access and View access anymore.
-You have more options for roles in a workspace, and in my courses, I have found that many people choose the incorrect role without knowing what the role does.
+Power BI workspaces are not like the old days when we had Edit access and View access only.
+You have more options for roles in a workspace, and in my courses, I have found that many people have chosen the incorrect role without knowing what the role does.
 In this article, I’ll explain all the roles in the workspace, and what is the best way to set them up to have a secure workspace.

 Power BI Workspace These Days

-There were an old version of Power BI workspace for a while, which still a few people are using that. and Microsoft recently explained a method in which you can upgrade your workspace experience from the old version to the new version.
-In the old version of the workspace, we had Edit access, View access, and Admin access. which is easy to understand. in the new workspace we have four roles.
+There was an old version of Power BI workspace for a while, and still, a few people are using that.
+Microsoft started migrating all of those workspaces (called workspace version 1) to the new version (workspace version 2), but you may still have some old versions in your environment.
+In the old workspace version, we had Edit access, View access, and Admin access.
+Which is easy to understand. in the new workspace, we have four roles.

 Roles in the Workspace

 This role is viewing the content of the workspace.
-This role has access to view EVERY report and dashboard and workbook in that workspace.
+This role can view every report, dashboard, and workbook in that workspace.

-So, this role, does what it says in terms of viewer access.
-It only authorizes the user to view the content of the report, dashboards, and workbooks.
-View role is the read-only access to the content.
-This use cannot access dataflows, but can access the data stored in the dataflow.
+So, this role does what it says in terms of viewer access.
+It only authorizes the user to view the report’s content, dashboards, and workbooks.
+The view role is read-only access to the content.
+This use cannot access dataflows but can access the data stored in the dataflow.

-The contributor role is the role for developers in the workspace.
+The contributor role is the role of developers in the workspace.
 These are people who can access not only reports, and dashboards, but also datasets and dataflows.
-They can Edit the content as well as deleting it.
-They can publish a report into the workspace, or remove it.
-The contributor role gives them access to do all their development work in the workspace.
+They can Edit the content as well as delete it.
+They can publish a report into the workspace or remove it.
+The contributor role allows them to do all their development work in the workspace.